QubesOS/qubes-doc/user/how-to-guides/how-to-install-software.md

 If you install software from here, it's important to keep these repos enabled so that you can receiving future updates.
 If you only enable these repos temporarily to install a package the Qubes update mechanism may persistently notify you that updates are available, since it cannot download them.

-### Reverting changes to a TemplateVM
+### Reverting changes to a template

-Perhaps you've just updated your TemplateVM, and the update broke your template.
+Perhaps you've just updated your template, and the update broke your template.
 Or perhaps you've made a terrible mistake, like accidentally confirming the installation of an unsigned package that could be malicious.
-If you want to undo changes to a TemplateVM, there are three basic methods:
+If you want to undo changes to a template, there are three basic methods:

 1. **Root revert.**
    This is appropriate for misconfigurations, but not for security concerns.